-When I’m not in the kitchen dreaming up recipes to share with you, I am either working on church projects or volunteering in my community of Gardendale, Alabama.
+When I’m not in the kitchen dreaming up recipes to share with you, I am working with one of my family’s nonprofits.
 I am passionate about four things: God, Family, Food and Community.
 I believe when God tells us in Titus 1:8 to be given to hospitality that involves not only taking care of the strangers that enter our lives but especially the community around us.
 I think we shouldn’t wait until a stranger knocks on our door and asks for help.
 My family believes we should actively look for a need and meet people where they are in that need.

 Click here to see video.

 The Gardendale Magnolia Festival awards at least $12,000 in college scholarships and donations to local charities each year.
+Our 5K race benefits Magic Moments that grants wishes to kids with chronic life-threatening illness in Alabama.
 Find out more about the Gardendale Magnolia Festival at MagnoliaFestival.org.

 Hats For Health.
 Our daughter started her own nonprofit (not 501 c 3) at the age of 14 called Hats For Health.
 She started loom knitting (it is way easier than traditional knitting) as a hobby and donated a few to a local hospital for premature babies to keep their heads warm.
 It was there she realized the great need for knitted hats for not only premature babies but patients with cancer and then later the homeless.
 She taught free, community classes for years to build an “army of knitters” through her Facebook page Hats For Health to help her reach her goal of donating hats in all 50 states.
 She taught over 300 people to knit and surpassed her goal by donating to all 50 states by also donating to five foreign countries.
 The ladies in the Gardendale community continue meeting at the library to teach others to loom knit donate hats to local hospitals and maintain a second Facebook page Hats For Health 2 while Corinne is away at college studying to be a nurse anesthetist.